By: Posted on Published:

 With a device like a Amazon Echo or even your smart phone – you can easily set multiple alarms.

 Don’t only set a wake-up alarm, setup an alarm for when you need to leave or when the kids need to be out the door for the bus.
+Check out our favorite kids alarm clocks or if you have toddler – toddler alarm clocks.

 These extra alarms serve as good audio reminders and cues to help keep your school morning routine going and on track.